powerbot15/image-compressor/README.md

   **`compressorSettings.sepia`** : If you need to apply sepia filter to pixels of the compressed image, just set this parameter to true. **Default : false**

+  **`compressorSettings.threshold`** : Pixel intensity edge to set black and white.
+Pixels that has intensity larger then number specified in this setting will be converted to white color, if smaller - pixel become black **Default : false**

   **`compressorSettings.speed`** : Compression speed.
 Allowed values **`"low"`**, **`"high"`**.
 In the case of the `"low"` value quality lossless algorithm is being applied(slower, many steps of compression), `"high"` value compresses an image just in one step(faster but with the large delta between original and compressed sizes result image has poor quality). **Default : `"low"`**

 ### Width and Height NOTE